 b.
 Parks and Green space – public utilities, street, and drainage

 c.
 Social and Special Events – membership, cultural, social, and welfare

 d.
 Watch Dog – panning, zoning, and design review

 Section 3: The Board of Directors only shall have the authority to make expenditures or to incur debts in the name of the Corporation.

-Meetings are held the second Tuesday of each month in the Fellowship Hall of the Capitol Heights United Methodist Church 2000 Winona Avenue.
+Meetings are held the second Tuesday of each month in the Earl James Center, Capitol Heights Community Center, 206 Federal Drive.
 Meetings begin at 7:00 PM.